Couple at a furniture store choosing fabrics

 How does forgiven credit card debt affect your taxes?

 Generally, the IRS considers canceled or forgiven debt taxable income.
-So, if your credit card company forgives $3,000 of a $10,000 balance, you have to report that as income on your tax return.
+So, if your credit card company forgives $3,000 of a $10,000 or more balance, you have to report that as income on your tax return.
 However, there's an exception if you're insolvent (you owe more than you own).

 The information provided herein is intended for general informational purposes only and should not be construed as tax advice.
 For personalized tax advice, consult with a qualified tax professional licensed in your state.